vcheeze/mammon-manager/README.md

 This project is built with Next.js, Prisma, and PlanetScale.

-To start, run `pscale auth login` to login from you console.
+To start, run `pscale auth login` to login from your console.
 Then run

 ```pscale connect mammon-manager development --port 3309```